Harnesser/tiny-spice-rs/doc/circuit.md

   b.
 Vec of strings indexed by node id
 2. Build a matrix of the KCL equations for each node in the design.
 3. Gaussian Reduction
-4. Solve back-to-front, using Newton-Raphson on non-linear bits
+4. Solve back-to-front, using Newton-Raphson on nonlinear bits
 5. Print out node voltages

 I don't think I have to write equations for the ground node.